 From the old clothes in the photographs, the feelings of subconscious from an increasingly chaotic memory stream out as amazing visions.
 The result is a kind of reverse fetishism, and she draws the line in front of pornography, a factor that one always have to deal with when biographical material are used.
 And biography seems to be her method.

 Sofia highlights Louise Bourgeois, an aged artist with anoristic mind that in old days neither lost her linguistic string nor sculptural formality.
-Bourgeois's self-biographical work with stuffed old clothes is reflected in Sofia's photographs, but her own way of staging makes the pictures cut loose and gain own strength.
+Bourgeois's self-biographical art works with stuffed old clothes is reflected in Sofia's photographs, but her own way of staging makes the pictures cut loose and gain own strength.
 The authentic environment becomes an asset here.
-The raw coolness of the cooled home comes out of the images and hits you.
+The raw coolness of the cooled home comes out of the picture surface and hits you.

 I perceive one of Sofia's degree works "Model of a Suffering", as beeing a direct tribute to Bourgeois, while the text collage "A white suit, a debt paid" shows its own way from there, as in the pictures.
 The artwork made of three cut books, in an exhibition cabinet, that can be thought of as a nightstand as well as a gravestone - can be seen as a didactic model of how the structures of consciousness are running.
 When you are looking at it and read the words and sentences, with unexpected meetings, you can not escape the feeling of a threatening chaos behind the corner.